Strichartz estimates without loss on manifolds with hyperbolic trapped geodesics: Connected sum of two copies of

 Using compactness, we can select a finite number of conic neighbourhoods $V_<$ as above, covering $\pi^{-1} \supp \phi \setminus \{ 0 \}$.
 Summing the corresponding symbols defined above, we obtain a symbol $a_2$ supported in $U_{4R}$ such that the Hamilton vector field of $\Delta_X$ applied to $a_2$ is positive and elliptic on $\pi^{-1} \supp \phi$.
 Let $A_2$ be a properly supported pseudodifferential operator with symbol $a_2$.
 Let $A$ be the sum of $A_2$ and a sufficiently large multiple of $A_1$.
 Then $i[\Delta,A]$ has nonnegative symbol, and (if the symbol $a_2$ is specified appropriately, i.e. so that $\{ \sigma(\Delta), a_2 \}$ is a sum of squares of symbols, which is always possible) may be expressed in the form $\sum_i B_i^* B_i + B_0$, where the $B_i$ are order $1/2$ and $\sum_i B_i$ is elliptic on $\pi^{-1} \supp \phi$ and $B_0$ is order $0$.
 Then substituting $i[\Delta,A] = \sum_i B_i^* B_i + B_0$, and using the sharp G{\aa}rding inequality in the form $C \sum_i \| B_i u \|_2^2 \geq \| \phi u \|_{H^{1/2}(X)}^2 - C' \| u \|_{L^2(X)}^2$ which is valid for sufficiently large $C$, we deduce that

 proving (i).

 The proof of (ii) is very similar in spirit.
 Again we construct a pseudodifferential operator $A$ with the property that $i[\Delta, A]$ has a nonnegative principal symbol which is elliptic on the support of $\phi$.
 We construct $A$ as $A_1 + A_2$, where $A_2$ is constructed exactly as above, but $A_1$ is modified to reflect the hyperbolic rather than Euclidean structure at infinity.
-We can take $A_1$ to be a zeroth order pseudodifferential operator in the 0-calculus of Mazzeo-Melrose \cite{MM} with interior symbol $\zeta^2(r) (1 - e^{-\epsilon r}) \rho \cdot (1 + \sigma(\Delta_{C^2}))^{-1/2}$, where $(\rho, \omega)$ are the dual coordinates to $(r, \theta)$.
-In these coordinates, the symbol of $\Delta_{C^2}$ is
+We shall take $A_1$ to be a zeroth order pseudodifferential operator in the 0-calculus of Mazzeo-Melrose \cite{MM}.
+Recall that the 0-calculus of pseudodifferential operators on a manifold with boundary is the natural class of pseudodifferential operators associated to differential operators generated by vector fields that \emph{vanish} at the boundary.
+This calculus is appropriate here since, if we compactify $C^2$ by adding circles at $r = \pm \infty$, with boundary defining functions $e^{\mp r}$, then the Laplacian $\Delta_{C^2}$ on $C^2$ is an elliptic combination of such vector fields.